ovh/docs/pages/web/web-paas/languages-php/guide.en-ie.md

 ### TYPO3

-<p>This template builds the TYPO3 CMS for $partner_full.
+<p>This template builds the TYPO3 CMS for Web PaaS.
 It comes pre-configured with MariaDB for storage and Redis for caching.
 A command line installer will automatically initialize the site on first deploy.</p>
 <p>TYPO3 is a PHP-based Content Management System</p>

 #### Features